 How To Renew Your Insurance License In Nebraska

-Nebraska Continuing Education Requirements
+Step 1.
+Nebraska Insurance Continuing Education Requirements

 If you have a producer license in more than one line of authority (ex.
-Property & Casualty and Life, Accident, & Health), you do not need to complete double the hours.
+Property & Casualty and Life & Health), you do not need to complete double the hours.

 You may take your continuing education courses either in person in a classroom setting or online as a self-paced course.
-The online courses usually require reading of the subject at hand, then a test at the end.
+The online courses usually require a reading of the subject at hand, then a test at the end.

 Upon completion of these courses, the company who you took the course should send the certificate of completion directly to the state.
 You should, however, print a copy of this certificate to keep in your records just in case there is a dispute later.

 Information on this page has been gathered by a multitude of sources and was most recently updated on April 2019.Any Information on this site is not guaranteed or warranted to be correct, accurate, or up to date.
-Huge Hammer LLC and its members and affiliates are not responsible for any losses, monetary or otherwise.
+StateRequirement and its members and affiliates are not responsible for any losses, monetary or otherwise.
 For more information, please contact your state's authority on insurance.
 Disclosure: StateRequirement has an affiliation with Kaplan Education company, and may receive compensation based on user activity on this site.
 We truly believe that Kaplan offers excellent products and services, and compliments the mission of StateRequirement.